joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-09-nematode-addition.md

 When there are $w$ worms in the dish, there are roughly $w/2$ pairs.

-We expect half of these to procreate, yielding $\frac12\times w/2 = w/4$ new worms.
+We expect half of these pairs to procreate, yielding $1/2\times w/2 = w/4$ new worms.
 So, on average, one day in the dish produces the transition

 $$\begin{align}
 w &\rightarrow w + w/4 \\